awslabs/amazon-redshift-utils/src/RedshiftAutoEncrypterUtility/README.md

 # Redshift Auto Encrypter Utility

-An automated script which takes care of Redshift migraiton from unencrypted to encrypted cluster.
+An automated script which takes care of Redshift migration from unencrypted to encrypted cluster.

 ## Running the Script